 In the DNBR, numerous psychiatric illnesses are under study, including major depression, schizophrenia, substance abuse disorders, developmental disorders such as autism, sleep disorders, and Alzheimer's and Parkinson's disease.
 The outcome of the division's research activities carries the promise of novel and/or improved approaches to the treatment of psychiatric illnesses.

-Most of the faculty members of the DNBR are located in the first floor of the Arthur C. Guyton Laboratory Research Building at UMMC.
+in 2007.
 The Program in Neuroscience (PIN) is an interdepartmental collaborative PhD training program that includes faculty members from basic and clinical departments across the UMMC campus, including the Department of Psychiatry and Human Behavior.
 PIN receives generous stipend support from the School of Graduate Studies in the Health Sciences and currently trains nearly 20 PhD and MD/PhD students.
 All of the faculty in the DNBR participate in the PIN teaching and research training.
 In addition, psychiatry residents have the unique opportunity to participate in basic/clinical research activities of the PIN and DNBR as a part of a research elective in the residency training program.

-Faculty currently receive generous support from UMMC as well as external support from the National Institute of Mental Health, the National Institute of Drug Abuse, National Institute of General Medical Sciences, National Institute of Neurological Disorders and Stroke, the Alzheimer's Association, and pharmaceutical manufacturers and developers.
+DNBR faculty currently receive generous support from UMMC as well as external support from the National Institute of Mental Health, the National Institute of Drug Abuse, National Institute of General Medical Sciences, National Institute of Neurological Disorders and Stroke, the Alzheimer's Association, and pharmaceutical manufacturers and developers.
 The division currently has nearly $3 million per year in external research support, most of which comes from the National Institutes of Health.
 The division is also home to the Center for Psychiatric Neuroscience dedicated to building research infrastructure at UMMC and the development of young faculty through mentoring and a pilot program.